ashki23/Linux-notes/mac-terminal.md

 sudo rm -rf /usr/local/bin/R
 sudo rm -rf /usr/local/bin/Rscript
 ```

-The other option (better!) is creating an R virtual environment by Conda.

 ### Emacs
 Download Emacs from [here](https://emacsformacosx.com) and create a symbolic link from Emacs to `/usr/local/bin` by: